tekperfect/devops-docs/docs/courses/02-Os_Basics/home.md

 # 🏆 Learning Outcomes

-Students by the end of the course will be able to...
+Students by the end of the course will be able to install an operating system run basic, intermediate, and advanced commands.
+Manage users, files, folders, and applications running on a Linux and Windows operating system.

 1. Understand operating systems
 1. Undertand setup maintanance, and security